s-macke/starflight-reverse/README.md

 0x0f7c: jmp    word ptr [bx]
 ```

-There are around a hundred of those code blocks scattered in the executable, surrounded by seemingly unreadable data.
+There are around a hundred of those code blocks scattered in the executable, surrounded by seemingly incomprehensible data.
 To understand these code blocks lets look at the equivalent in C.

 ```C